trunghng/trunghng.github.io/_posts/2022-08-16-policy-gradient.markdown

 description: Policy Gradient Methods
 comments: true
 ---
 > So far in the series, we have been choosing the actions based on the estimated action value function.
-On the other hand, we can instead learn a **parameterized policy**, $\boldsymbol{\theta}$, that can select actions without consulting a value function by considering the gradient of some performance measure w.r.t $\boldsymbol{\theta}$.
+On the other hand, we can instead learn a **parameterized policy**, $\boldsymbol{\theta}$, that can select actions without consulting a value function by updating $\boldsymbol{\theta}$ on each step in the direction of an estimate of the gradient of some performance measure w.r.t $\boldsymbol{\theta}$.
 Such methods are called **policy gradient methods**.
 <!-- excerpt-end -->

 - [Policy Gradient for Episodic Problems](#policy-grad-ep)